Optical properties of an anisotropic hot QCD medium: Summary and Conclusions

 \section{Summary and Conclusions}

-In conclusion, chromo-electromagnetic response functions of the QGP in the static limit have been investigated and their implication in understanding the dielectric properties of the hot QCD/QGP medium.
-In our approach, the hot QCD medium interactions are included exploiting the quasi-particle description of the hot QCD equations of state either computed within recent lattice QCD methods or 3-loop HTL perturbation theory.
-Realization of the hot QCD medium as an optical medium with the refractive index, we observe that in certain regions in frequency, $\omega$, the refractive index could be negative.
-In this context, we defined Depine-Lakhtakia index for the isotropic medium and studied its behavior in detail to probe the directions of energy flow there.
-On the other hand for the anisotropic case depending on the direction of the anisotropy, we have two independent refractive indices.
+In conclusion, the chromo-electromagnetic response functions of the anisotropic hot QGP/QCD, in the Abelian limit, have been investigated and their implication in understanding the dielectric properties of the hot QCD/QGP medium have been studied.
+In the current approach, the hot QCD medium interactions are incorporated exploiting the quasi-particle description of the hot QCD EoS either computed within recent lattice QCD methods or 3-loop HTL perturbation theory.

+Realizing the hot QGP as an optical medium with the refractive index, we observe a frequency region where the refractive index could be negative and also an opacity region where the real part of the refractive index vanishes.
+In this context, we analyzed the Depine-Lakhtakia index for the isotropic medium and studied its behaviour in detail to probe the directions of energy flow there.
+On the other hand, for the anisotropic case depending on the direction of the anisotropy {\it i.e.,} for $\theta_n \neq 0$, the presence of momentum anisotropy in the medium causes the split of the eigenstate of the dielectric tensor.
+Hence, we obtained two different eigenvalues as $\epsilon_L$ and $\epsilon_R$ and two independent refractive indices.
+Although, in the case when $\theta_n = 0$, these two eigenvalues overlap even in the presence of anisotropy.
+These conditions mimic the response of the uniaxial crystal to the electromagnetic waves.
+Therefore, we discuss in details the birefringence which a widely adopted phenomenon studied in optics.
 The possibility of negative refraction in the anisotropic case turned out to be quite tricky.
 Defining the Depine-Lakhtakia index is perhaps not a very viable way to understand this very crucial phenomenon.
-Nevertheless, we have to look at regions where both $\epsilon$ and $\mu$ are negative keeping in mind the strength and direction of the anisotropy.

-In all the cases, be it $\epsilon$ or $\mu$ and respective refractive indices, get significant contributions from the hot QCD medium effects as compared to the case when QGP is approximated as the ideal system (noninteracting ultra-relativistic gas of quarks, antiquarks and gluons) and the anisotropy plays crucial role too.
+Nevertheless, we looked at the regions where the conditions for the negative refraction based on the nature of $\epsilon$ and $\mu$, discussed in section ~\ref{sec:NRI}, are satisfied.
+In both the cases (isotropic or anisotropic medium), the refractive indices, get significant contributions from the hot QCD medium effects as compared to the case when QGP is approximated as the ideal system (non-interacting ultra-relativistic gas of quarks, antiquarks and gluons).
+Furthermore, the results after incorporating the hot QCD medium effects through different EoSs followed the similar pattern but shifted the frequency ranges and modified observed regions of the opacity and the negative refraction.
+These effects basically narrowed these ranges as compared to the non-interacting ideal case.